astroport-fi/asteroid-protocol/spec/cosmos-inscriptions.md

 ## Summary

-This document provided a method of how inscription can be done with a much larger limit than the memo field, albeit in an unconventional fashion.
-Next we'll look at how we implemented this to be extensible and enable a vast variety of use-cases by introducing Meteor metaprotocols.
+This document provided a method of how inscriptions can be done with a much larger limit than the memo field, albeit in an unconventional fashion.
+Next we'll look at how we implemented this to be extensible and enable a vast variety of use-cases by introducing [Meteor metaprotocols](./meteors-metaprotocols.md).